 - Another big one!
 Their, There and They're are three totally different words.
 Their = belonging to - as in THEIR truck or THEIR face.
 There = a place as in over there by the door; They're = a contraction of the two words THEY and ARE as in They're on their way.

 - Nonplus means - "a state of bafflement or perplexity".
-It is better to use the word 'QUANDARY"
+It is better to use the word 'quandary', instead of nonplussed.

 - Affected is a descriptive word used to indicate that lungs are affected by smoking.
-An effect is an actual noun as in "a sound effect".
+An effect is an actual thing as in "a sound effect".

 - Regardless should not have the Irr in front.
-Just say, "regardless".
+Just say, "regardless", not "irregardless".